-If you want Tableau Online to remember your user name, select the Remember me check box when you sign in.
+If you want Tableau Cloud to remember your user name, select Remember me on the sign-in page.
 The next time you sign in, Tableau enters your user name.
 You still need to type your password.

 To make Tableau forget your user information, remove cookies using your web browser.

-Your site administrator has the option to allow direct sign-in from approved Tableau clients.
+Your site admin has the option to allow direct sign-in from approved Tableau clients.
 For examples of clients, see this topic's introduction.

-After you sign in successfully from a recognized client, Tableau stores your credentials in a secure token that remembers your connection with Tableau Online.
-When this token is in place, you can access your Tableau Online site directly, without having to sign in.
+After you sign in successfully from a recognized client, Tableau stores your credentials in a secure token that remembers your connection with Tableau Cloud.
+When this token is in place, you can access your Tableau Cloud site directly, without having to sign in.

 Clearing saved sign-ins